ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 ~~~
 {: title="Signed Response"}

-## Comparing the DPoP Inspired Option with Message Signatures
+## Comparing the DPoP Inspired Option with Message Signatures {#app-level-comparison}

 <cref>
 This section is temporarily part of the draft, while we expect the working group
 to select one of these options.
 </cref>

-The two options for protecting the workload's traffic vary with respect to implementation
+The two workload protection options have different strengths and weaknesses regarding implementation
-complexity, extensibility and security.
+complexity, extensibility, and security.
 Here is a summary of the main differences between
 {{dpop-esque-auth}} and {{http-sig-auth}}.

 - The DPoP-inspired solution is less HTTP-specific, making it easier to adapt for
 other protocols beyond HTTP.
 This flexibility is particularly valuable for
 asynchronous communication scenarios, such as event-driven systems.

-- Message Signatures, on the other hand, benefit from an existing HTTP specific RFC with
+- Message Signatures, on the other hand, benefit from an existing HTTP-specific RFC with
 some established implementations.
 This existing groundwork means that this option could
 be simpler to deploy, to the extent such implementations are available and easily integrated.

 - Given that the WIT (Workload Identity Token) is a type of JWT, the
 DPoP-inspired approach that also uses JWT is less complex and technology-intensive than Message
 Signatures.
-In contrast, Message Signatures introduce additional layers of
+In contrast, Message Signatures introduce an additional layer of
 technology, potentially increasing the complexity of the overall system.

 - Message Signatures offer superior integrity protection, particularly by mitigating
 message modification by middleboxes.
+See also {{middleboxes}}.

 - A key advantage of Message Signatures is that they support response signing.
 This opens up the possibility for future decisions about whether to make